Get PeakVisor App

 The Mammoth Mountain Ski Resort has a few bars and they try to coax you into staying up at the bases to buy overpriced drinks, but as usual, the quality joints are down in town, or at least the village core.

-• Distant Brewing has the best beer in town and they are one of the few places in Mammoth that host live music.
+• Distant Brewing has the best beer in town and is one of the few places in Mammoth that hosts live music.
 Open mic is every Monday night.
 There are occasionally other live shows.
 They serve food as well.
 Make that trip into town even if you are staying in the village.

 • Mammoth Brewing Company is one of the hubs for local California's beer scene.
-The beer hits the spot after a day on the slopes, they have food, and they fill growlers.
-It’s actually in the village core too, so you don’t have to venture into town.
+After a day on the slopes, the beer hits the spot, they have food, and they fill growlers.
+It’s also in the village core, so you don’t have to venture into town.

-As for events, Mammoth is not as happening in the live music sector as some other ski towns but there is plenty of entertainment to indulge in besides drinking.
+As for events, Mammoth is less happening in the live music sector than some other ski towns, but there is plenty of entertainment besides drinking.

 Mammoth Mountain, California